 - In the bowl of stand mixer, combine water and yeast.
 Allow yeast to grow foamy.
 (About 5 minutes.)

 - Using low-speed, stir 2 cups of flour and salt into the watery yeast.
 While continually mixing or stirring, gradually add more flour until the dough just begins to leave the sides of the bowl.
 Do not overmix — once it starts leaving the sides of the bowl, you're done.

-- Switch to the kneading hook and knead for 4 minutes until the dough is smooth and elastic.
+- Switch to the kneading hook and knead for until the dough is smooth and elastic.
+(About 4 minutes.)

 - Turn the dough onto a floured board and gently shape it into a long, thick log.
 With a sharp knife, cut the log into 10 equal pieces.
 Lightly roll each piece into a 6-inch circle about ¼ an inch thick.

 - Preheat the oven to 500°F / 260°C. Move a rack to the lowest position in the oven.

 - Place the dough circles on the lined baking sheet and cover with a thin towel.
-Let rise 30 minutes.
-They won't double in size but need to rest.
+Let them rise for 30 minutes.
+They won't double in size but they do need to rest.

-- Bake on the bottom oven rack for 5-6 minutes.
+- Bake on the bottom oven rack for 5 to 6 minutes.
 They will puff as they cook.
-Remove immediately from the pan and place on a wire rack to cool.
+Transfer them immediately to a wire rack to cool.